thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 that portion is always up kept up to date.

-Whether you've been working with React for years or are just starting, having a useful mental models is, in my opinion, the fastest way to feel confident working with it.
+Whether you've been working with React for years or are just starting, having a useful mental model is the fastest way to feel confident working with it.

-So in order for me to transfer my mental models to you, I'll start from the
-beginning: principles, and build on top of them.
+So for me to transfer my mental models to you, I'll start from the beginning: principles, and build on top of them.

 ## It's functions all the way down

 Let's start by modeling the basic building blocks of JavaScript and React: functions.
 It goes like this:

-- A React component is actually a function
+- A React component is just a function
 - Components containing other components are functions calling other functions
 - Props are the function's arguments